birchill/normal-jp/README.md

 function does not returning the mapping from input string character offsets to output string positions.

+## `kyuujitaiToShinjitai`

+Converts various 旧字体 (_kyuujitai_, old character forms) to 新字体 (_shinjitai_, new character forms).

+Based on the data in https://en.wikipedia.org/wiki/Kyūjitai but does not handle _kyuujitai_ represented using variation selectors since these are stripped by `toNormalized`.

+As with `katakanaToHiragana` the length of the input and output is equal so this function does not return the mapping between character offsets.

 ## `expandChoon`

 Expands ー to the various vowels it may represent.